agenteo/agenteo.github.com/source/_posts/2017-08-23-change-your-agile-retrospective-format.md

 I start by describing what I call a classic retrospective and the biggest risk I encountered with it.
 Then I describe the structured retrospective I introduced.
 Finally some tradeoffs of the structured retrospective.

-I gave a 15 minutes talk about this subject at Pivotal Labs in Los Angeles, you can watch it [here](https://www.youtube.com/watch?v=-Pw-p6DzvFQ)
+I gave a 15 minutes talk about this subject at Pivotal Labs in Los Angeles, you can watch it [here](https://www.youtube.com/watch?v=-Pw-p6DzvFQ).
+If you're interested I wrote a blog post about [measuring retrospective success](http://teotti.com/measure-success-of-your-agile-retrospective/).

 **This article is about retrospective for co-located teams**.